Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Medic Interval"			"5.0"

 			// The special infected's max health.
-			// The Super Tank will not heal special infected if they already have this much health.
+			// Note: The Super Tank will not heal special infected if they already have this much health.
 			// --
 			// Minimum: 1
 			// Maximum: 65535